marekhudyma/marekhudyma.github.io/_posts/2021-07-01-audit-log-with-database.md

 CREATE TRIGGER audit AFTER UPDATE ON my_entity FOR EACH ROW EXECUTE PROCEDURE audit();
 ```

-This trigger is dedicated to be used only for 1 table.
-We can modify the table by adding `table_name`, so all tables will write audit logs to one table and we will be able to distuingush them.
+This trigger is dedicated to being used only for 1 table.
+We can modify the table by adding `table_name`,
+so all tables will write audit logs to one table, and we will be able to distinguish them.

 ## Testing
 Insert and update value: